MAT100 Foundations of Calculus

 Brief Course Description: Intensive treatment of algebra, geometry and trigonometry as a preparation for further courses in calculus.
 Topics include area and distance, circles and triangles, functions and their graphs, equations involving polynomial and rational functions, exponentials and logarithms, trigonometric functions and their inverses.
 Discussion of limits and tangent lines is incorporated into precalculus review to give a better foundation for MAT103.

 Why take this course?
 This course is designed for students who need to review and strengthen their precalculus skills before attempting MAT103.
-It satisfies the QR requirement.
+It satisfies the QCR requirement.

 How can you decide between MAT100 and MAT103?
 How many of these descriptions apply to you?
 Each is an indication that you should consider MAT100.